AI Video Color Shifts Mid-Clip: 6 Causes + Fix Path

 Step 1: Pin a specific Kelvin temperature

-Add to prompt:
+Add to the prompt:

-"consistent color grading, fixed white balance 5500K daylight"
+consistent color grading, fixed white balance 5500K daylight

-"3200K tungsten warm throughout, consistent color, no shift"
+3200K tungsten warm throughout, consistent color, no shift

-"6500K cool daylight, locked white balance, consistent color"
+6500K cool daylight, locked white balance, consistent color

 # Cinematic

-"locked color grading, neutral 5600K, no color drift, professional grade"
+locked color grading, neutral 5600K, no color drift, professional grade

 Step 2: One light source, named explicitly